kieferyap/learn-by-example/web-development/front-end/vue-3/18-pwa/README.md

       - Virtual Keyboard Management (Virtual Keyboard API)
 - The capabilities that are in **bold** are the ones we'll try to integrate into our web app as a demo.

-## Turning this app into a PWA: step by step
+## Turning this app into a PWA: a step by step
 1. Install plugin
     ```bash
     npm install vite-plugin-pwa --save-dev